 Strategic Goal Planning Objective Specific Deliverable Outcome Strategic Goal 4: Accessible and kind care Planning Objective 4c: Mental Health Recovery Plan To develop a recovery plan for Mental Health, neurodevelopmental and CAMHS services to reduce waiting times by March 2024, and maintain a 111 press 2 service on a 24/7 basis for urgent mental health issues.
-Executive Lead: Director of Operations 111 Option 2 (All age Mental Health Single Point Of Contact) - Hywel Dda was the first Health Board in Wales to implement 111 Option 2 in June 2022.
+Executive Lead: 111 Option 2 (All age Mental Health Single Point Of Contact) - Hywel Dda was the first Health Board in Wales to implement 111 Option 2 in June 2022.
 From November 2022, the service has been operational 24/7, providing an all age open access service to Hywel Dda residents.
-Additionally, a 24/7 professional line provides advice on assessment and triage to a range such as GP's, Police, WAST, 111, A&amp;E, Local Authority, Third Sector and other health professionals.
-Communications and engagement activity to transfer to national team in line with a targeted national advertisement campaign.
-Weekly reporting on national dataset, alongside local targets.
-Establish monitoring processes to capture national minimum data set and local targets.
-Wesh Government National Dataset on call wait times, call length etc to be implemented as business as usual.
-Review demand and capacity against call volumes/length/presenting issue following national advertisement campaign.
-Service to move from pilot initiative to business as usual.
-Finalise national and local reporting requirements/timelines - on all age open access line and professional line.
-Recover waiting time performance to performance framework standards for SCAMHS assessment and intervention Ensure adequate workforce to meet service demand.
-Qualified Practitioners required to under assessments.
-Undertake demand and capacity review against service need.
+Additionally, a 24/7 professional line provides advice on assessment and triage to a range such as GP's, Police, WAST, 111, A&E, Local Authority, Third Sector and other health professionals. • Communications and engagement activity to transfer to national team in line with a targeted national advertisement campaign. • Weekly reporting on national dataset, alongside local targets. • Establish monitoring processes to capture national minimum data set and local targets. • Welsh Government National Dataset on call wait times, call length etc to be implemented as business as usual. • Review demand and capacity against call volumes/length/presenting issue following national advertisement campaign. • Service to move from pilot initiative to business as usual. • Finalise national and local reporting requirements/timelines - on all age open access line and professional line.
+Recover waiting time performance to performance framework standards for SCAMHS assessment and intervention • Ensure adequate workforce to meet service demand.
+Qualified Practitioners required to under assessments. • Undertake demand and capacity review against service need.
 Report monthly through Heads of Service meeting.
-Continue to review training needs against workforce will write by mange service demand.
-The service will work to expand its use of digital services and resources to increase capacity and improve efficiencies.
-Work collaboratively with RPB colleagues to seek sustainable funding for Kooth on-line counselling platform.
-Ensure staff have adequate digital resources to efficiently and effectively manage service developments.
-The service will explore community innov Reduction in callers distress level maintain low call waiting times reduction in Mental Health presentations on A&amp;E, Police, WAST etc, Compliance with the Measure - we will aim to achieve the 80% target across the year reduced wait times for assessment reduced wait times for treatment.
+Continue to review training needs against workforce skill mix. • The service will work to expand its use of digital services and resources to increase capacity and improve efficiencies. • Work collaboratively with RPB colleagues to seek sustainable funding for Kooth on-line counselling platform.
+Ensure staff have adequate digital resources to efficiently and effectively manage service demand. • The Service will explore community innovations to reduce onward referrals/demand in to SCAMHS Primary Mental Health Service.
+Undertake a review of the Part 1 S Reduction in callers distress level maintain low call waiting times reduction in Mental Health presentations on A&E, Police, WAST etc, Compliance with the Measure - we will aim to achieve the 80% target across the year reduced wait times for assessment reduced wait times for treatment.
+Director of Operations Recover waiting time performance to performance framework standards for all age LPMHSS assessment and intervention.
+Undertake a review of Do Not Attends (DNAS) across all service delivery areas.
+Introduce text messaging service for appointment reminders to mitigate DNAs and increase attendance.
+Work collaboratively with GP partners to identify innovations in Primary Care Services to deliver early interventions and reduce secondary care referrals.
 Implement 'test the concept' approaches to provide additional community support e.g. family support workers.
 Evaluate pilot evidence based group interventions.
-Evaluate use of digital solutions such as 'Attend Anywhere'. reduced wait times for assessment Introduce additional evidence based group interventions as appropriately identified through the review, utilising community venues to increase uptake.
-Service reporting on maintained trajectories to move to business as usual. reduced wait times for treatment.
-31/104
+Evaluate use of digital solutions such as 'Attend Anywhere'.
+Introduce additional evidence based group interventions as appropriately identified through the review, utilising community venues to increase uptake.
+Service reporting on maintained trajectories to move to business as usual.
+Compliance with the Measure - we will aim to achieve the 80% target across the year reduced wait times for assessment reduced wait times for treatment.
+21/104 40/11